-In Figure 5 is a relay driver circuit.
-Which will works the opposite of all the circuit.
-Because the circuit in Figure 2, 3 and 4 will run when the output from the digital circuit is fed in to the input is high state or logic “high”.
-But in case on Figure 5, the reached input into a low status or logic “low” to make transistors works to drive relay.
+Because the circuit in Figures 2, 3 and 4 will run.
+When the output from the digital circuit is fed into the input is high state or logic “high”.

-Example : Relay 12 volts requires current flow through relay coil 100 mA, by use transistor that has gain 50 times, thus will calculate the input current as follows.
+Example: Relay 12 volts requires current flow through relay coil 100 mA, by use transistor that has gained 50 times, thus will calculate the input current as follows.

 The resistor-R1 are in the range of 2.4 to 6 K ohms, which is suitable to be used is 4.3 K ohms, is centered correctly to keep both transistors work before the saturation.

-All of the above circuit Be noted that there is a diode across relay coil.
-To prevent reverse voltage from the induced magnetic field of relay.
+All of the above circuits Be noted that there is a diode across the relay coil.
+To prevent reverse voltage from the induced magnetic field of a relay.
 This makes the transistor is damaged.
 The most diode will be diode that is in the general rectifier circuit is 1N4001 etc.

-All the relay driver circuit above are the pulse output of the digital circuit to control a transistor works and drive relay as ON-OFF switch for circuit or external devices next, to using it now selected to suit the circuit.
+All the relay driver circuits above are the pulse output of the digital circuit to control a transistor works and drive relay as an ON-OFF switch for circuit or external devices next, to using it now selected to suit the circuit.